Identity and Brand

 UB Brand fonts may only sometimes be available in Word documents, PowerPoint presentations and other digital applications.
 To ensure brand consistency, please use the appropriate font substitutes of Arial and Georgia.

-If you want access to the UB Brand fonts, please check out your Department Branding Toolkit or fill out a communications work order to get the font files sent to you directly.
+If you want access to the UB Brand fonts, please check out your Department Branding Toolkit or fill out a marketing and communication request to get the font files sent to you directly.

 NOTE: These fonts are not used to create the lockups, and only University Communications is authorized to create institutional marks.
 Please visit the Department Branding Toolkit to obtain your official lockup.